Billy Mills: Post-Olympics

 Mills later set U.S. records for 10,000 m (28:17.6) and the three-mile run, and had a 5,000 m best of 13:41.4.
 In 1965, he and Gerry Lindgren both broke the world record for the six-mile run when they finished in a tie at the AAU National Championships, running 27:11.6.

 Post-running career

 Mills is the co-founder of the nonprofit Running Strong for American Indian Youth with Eugene Krizek.
 The aim of Running Strong is to help Native American people fulfill their basic needs – food, water, and shelter – while also helping their communities gain self-sufficiency and self-esteem.
 He now acts as a spokesperson for the organization and travels the country empowering Native youth and encouraging them to follow their dreams.
 Mills' charity work also includes diabetes prevention and management education for adults and especially for youth.
 Mills himself is Type 2 diabetic and helps people with diabetes learn how to maintain a healthy lifestyle and improve their lives.

+Mills co-wrote a book with Nicholas Sparks, Wokini: A Lakota Journey to Happiness and Self-Understanding and wrote another, Lessons of a Lakota, made speaking tours, and sponsored some events.
+He lives near Sacramento, California.

+In film and television

+Mills is the subject of the 1983 movie Running Brave, in which he is portrayed by Robby Benson.
+He is also one of several athletes featured on the August 18, 2016, On Being episode "Running as a Spiritual Practice".